kinekt2000/Tetris-SFML/README.md

 # Tetris-SFML

+Simple tetris clone with music of "TETRIS 99"

-SMFL and standart C++ solutions are used
+SMFL-2.5.1 and standart C++ solutions are used

+created by John C. Alastor